yaron-zehavi/oauth-app2app-browserless/draft-zehavi-oauth-app2app-browserless.md

 ### Processing by User-Interacting Authorization Server's App:

-The User-Interacting Authorization Server SHALL handle the authorization request using its native app:
+The *User-Interacting Authorization Server* SHALL handle the authorization request using its native app:

-* Native app authenticates end user and authorizes the request.
+* Authenticates end user and authorizes the request.
-* Native app SHALL use *native_callback_uri* to override the request's original redirect_uri:
+* SHALL use **native_callback_uri** to override the request's original redirect_uri:

-  * User-Interacting Authorization Server's app validates that an app claiming *native_callback_uri* is on the device
+  * *User-Interacting Authorization Server's app* validates that an app claiming **native_callback_uri** is on the device
-  * If so it natively invokes it, handing it the redirect url with its response parameters.
+  * If so it natively invokes **native_callback_uri** with the redirect url and its response parameters as the url-encoded query parameter **redirect_uri**.
-  * If such an app does not exist on the device, the flow terminates and User-Interacting Authorization Server's app redirects to redirect_uri with:
+  * If such an app does not exist on the device, the flow terminates and *User-Interacting Authorization Server's app* redirects to redirect_uri with:

     * error=invalid_request.
-    * error_description=native_callback_uri_not_claimed.
+    * error_description=**native_callback_uri_not_claimed**.

 ### Client App traverses OAuth Brokers in reverse order

-Client App is natively invoked by User-Interacting Authorization Server App, with the request's redirect_uri.
+*Client App* is natively invoked by User-Interacting Authorization Server App, with the request's redirect_uri.

-Client App MUST validate this url, and any url subsequently obtained via a 3xx redirect instruction, against the Allowlist it previously generated, and MUST fail if any url is not included in the Allowlist.
+*Client App* MUST validate this url, and any url subsequently obtained via a 3xx redirect instruction, against the Allowlist it previously generated, and MUST fail if any url is not included in the Allowlist.

-Client App SHALL invoke the url it received using HTTP GET:
+*Client App* SHALL invoke the url it received using HTTP GET:

-* If the response is a redirect instruction (HTTP Code 3xx + Location header), Client App SHALL repeat the logic and proceed to call obtained urls until reaching its own redirect_uri (*native_callback_uri*).
+* If the response is a redirect instruction (HTTP Code 3xx + Location header), *Client App* SHALL repeat the logic and proceed to call obtained urls until reaching its own redirect_uri (**native_callback_uri**).
 * SHALL handle any other HTTP code (2xx / 4xx / 5xx) as a failure.

 ### Client App obtains response

-Once Client App's own redirect_uri is returned in a redirect 3xx directive, the traversal of OAuth Brokers is complete.
+Once *Client App's* own redirect_uri is returned in a redirect 3xx directive, the traversal of OAuth Brokers is complete.

-Client App SHALL proceed according to OAuth to exchange code for tokens, or handle error responses.
+*Client App* SHALL proceed according to OAuth to exchange code for tokens, or handle error responses.

 # Detecting Presence of Native Apps Owning Urls